-Skill item Reason for selection Consulting The Company positions consulting and advisory as one of the priority business areas.
-While the level of consulting services provided by the consulting subsidiary CC Innovation has improved, to provide further value to local customers and raise the region's quality, we see the need to secure resources with more advanced skills and knowledge.
-Investment and fund management The Company positions investment and fund management as one of the priority business areas.
-Our investment subsidiary QR Investment seeks to address the diversifying financing needs through its funds, function as a leader of the regional ecosystem, and thereby contribute to the growth and value enhancement of the overall region.
-Moving forward, to expand the scope of investees nationwide and overseas while maintaining focus on the Hokuriku region and to achieve a balance between investment returns and the growth of investees along with contribution to the local community, we see the need to secure resources with more advanced skills and knowledge.
-Market operations The Company positions market operations as one of the priority business areas.
-We are working to further sophisticate our market operations by, for instance, transferring the Group's core capital market functions to the investment advisory subsidiary FDAlco to revamp our market operations structure.
-We are also working to optimize our portfolio by developing a model portfolio based on a medium- to long-term scenario and engaging in preventive rebalancing in response to changes in the market environment.
-To ensure stable income generation, we see the need to secure resources with more advanced skills and knowledge.
-Digital IT strategy For over 20 years, the Company has implemented operational reforms driven by systems strategy, and still continues to work on digital transformation to date.
-It also applies the accumulated knowledge in this area to help improve the productivity of local customers through consulting and other services.
-In addition to speed and performance, security-related skills, such as response to cyberattacks, are becoming more important in systems strategy.
-Accordingly, we see the need to secure resources with more advanced skills and knowledge.
+Skill item Rea Consulting The Company positions consulting and advisory as one provided by the consulting subsidiary CC Innovation ha region's quality, we see the need to secure resources w Investment and fund management The Company positions investment and fund manager QR Investment seeks to address the diversifying fina ecosystem, and thereby contribute to the growth and ve scope of investees nationwide and overseas while m between investment returns and the growth of investees secure resources with more advanced skills and knowle Market operations The Company positions market operations as one of the p operations by, for instance, transferring the Group's core to revamp our market operations structure.
+We are also on a medium- to long-term scenario and engaging in pre To ensure stable income generation, we see the need Digital IT strategy For over 20 years, the Company has implemented oper- on digital transformation to date.
+It also applies the ac local customers through consulting and other services. response to cyberattacks, are becoming more impor resources with more advanced skills and knowledge.